NGMunia/Dual-ISP-failover-with-ZBF/Readme.md

 Traffic leaving and entering the network is captured (via Inspect device), which may act as an IDS; this is by sending all traffic to the device (SPAN) to be scanned and/or analyzed.

+QoS has also been deployed to rate-limit/drop traffic classified as "Scavenger" and "social-media"

 The server acts a DHCP server for clients in 10.1.68.0/24 prefix

 Automation is used for information gathering and inventory purposes.